CoolguyTC/BPR-Mod-Config/README.md

 **Prerequisites:**<br />
 Please ensure that before running the program you have these things set up:
 1. A copy of Burnout Paradise Remastered (from origin or steam).
 2. You have made a complete backup of the game's files stored in a seperate folder.
-(This will be used to remove mods when neccessary)
+(This will be used to remove mods when neccessary and must have the same file pathing as the main game)
 3. You have a folder set up for vehicle mods.
 (For formating see **"How do I setup the vehicle mod folder?"** below)
 4. You have a folder set up for map mods.
 (Formating doesn't exist yet.
 There will be more information when the feature is added.)
 5. You have Noesis installed and the "Burnout Paradise Packer / Unpacker" plugin installed.
 (See installation info below)<br /><br />